devajyotibarman/Whatzap/README.md

  - Added a fix for when App goes unresponsive
  - Added a reload for when the Render Process Terminates unexpectedly

+**10-12-2016**

+- Fixed an issue which kills the window when attaching a file.